 I think that there are great reasons to be freelance and great reasons to have a full-time job.
-I think finding what works for you is the most important and to create the balance that you find you need.
+I think finding what works for you is the most important and creating the balance that you find you need.

 Where are your favorite spots to work in the Bay Area and why?